 Our Arte Vaticana tour is one of a few approaches we take at the Vatican.
 If you are a family with children under 12 we highly recommend that you book our Vatican Tour for Kids.

+The Vatican has a specific route for folks with mobility concerns so we are unable to bring an entire group tour on that route and, are only able to use it for private tours.
 While it is possible to visit the Vatican Museums and the Sistine Chapel in a wheelchair, there is no wheelchair access from the Sistine Chapel to St Peter's Basilica.
-If you use a wheelchair, please contact us to discuss alternate options.
+If you have mobility concerns, please contact us to discuss the best tour option for you.

 Cecilia is an art historian and a native Roman with a Master's degree in Medieval and Renaissance art from the Sapienza University of Rome.
 Although her specialty is painting and decorative arts, she has a broad knowledge of the history of Rome and a personal passion for ancient history, which she shares on many antiquity-themed itineraries.
 Cecilia has worked actively in the past as a lecturer, teacher, and curator of exhibitions.
 She had been a staff member of the didactive service of the Vatican Museums, the Galleria Doria Pamphili and the Galleria Colonna where she still frequently consults.
 As a licensed guide for Rome and Florence and with a specialized teaching degree, she has more than 20 years of experience in leading highly-qualified tours.